camueller/SmartApplianceEnabler/doc/NodeRED_EN.md

 ![Menu Import](../pics/nodered/MenuImport.png)

-After clicking in the central, red area of ​​the import dialog, the Node-RED Flow JSON can be pasted from the clipboard.
+After clicking in the central, red area of the import dialog, the Node-RED Flow JSON can be pasted from the clipboard.
 By clicking the `Import` button, the flows are imported into Node-RED.

 A tab with a flow is created for each device in the *Smart Appliance Enabler*: